jordanhenshaw/alva_sorcerer_docs/docs/source/strips.rst

 U: Up.
 Bump selected strips up one channel.
 Hold Shift to go down instead.

 All of these settings put together is called a keymap.
 The entire keymap can be thoroughly customized in Blender’s Preferences, even those for Sorcerer buttons.
-Let’s everybody thank the Blender devs.
+Let’s everybody thank the Blender devs for this wonderful gift.

 House Lights Automation: